TITLES AND

 "Escape to Danger" (02/25/68):

-Animal trainer Tom Whitney, having received permission to give shows at the Franklin National Forest campgrounds, is in a wreck, and all his animals, including a precocious raccoon named Zelda, escape.
-It takes the lazy dog Tom dubbed "NoCount" to save him—but it's Lassie who rescues his pets.
+Animal trainer Tom Whitney, having received permission to give performances at the Franklin National Forest campgrounds after auditioning for Corey, is in a wreck after his brakes fail, and his four trained animals, including a precocious raccoon named Zelda, escape.
+It takes the lazy dog Tom dubbed "NoCount" to save him—but it's Lassie who rescues his pets, including saving an inquisitive Zelda from a bobcat.
 Tom: Jay Novello.

 • Trivia: Tom renames the dog "Count."